M1xexsu/kiswork/readme.md

 Sample readme file.
-To run please use:
+To run please use in exercise folder:

 ```python3 main.py```